Skip to main content

 Pick a connector

-A searchable grid shows all available connector types (Jira, Linear, Notion, Sentry, Google Drive, and more).
+A searchable grid shows all available connector types (Jira, Linear, Notion, Sentry, Google Drive, Google Ads, and more).
 Select the service you want to connect.
 If your tool is not listed, choose Custom to connect it through an MCP server, API endpoint, or other custom integration.

 3